-laura preftes Karen Johnson Seattle D H Julia Leonas Jan Greye seattle Seattle Covington Seattle Renton ¥ A WA . ×× WA WA Zo Zo Ğ No No Dog tethering is cruel, neglectful, causes undue stress to the dog and creates a nuisance in the neighborhood because of the dog's crying and barking.
+laura preftes Karen Johnson Seattle D. H Julia Leonas Jan Greye seattle Seattle Covington Seattle Renton ¥A W A WA WA WA Zo No 2 0 No No Dog tethering is cruel, neglectful, causes undue stress to the dog and creates a nuisance in the neighborhood because of the dog's crying and barking.
 Please ban dog tethering.
 Thank you.
 Dog tethering creates mean dogs.
 Period.
 Mean dogs bite people.
 Dogs that bite are "put down."
 We are creating our own public problem.
-The laws that stand are inhumane and we are to blame. aggressiveness in animals.
+The laws that stand are inhumane and we are to blame.
+Tethering an animal is cruel and creates aggressiveness in animals.
 I'm not sure which is worse (tethering or caging), it still cruel.
 They are normally teased by children who are not accompanied by an adult.
 Some dogs naturally will do ANYTHING to escape a fence or containment area.
 It is amazing what they can accomplish when they are determined to be free.
 Without tethering these animals, there is a great potential for them to escape causing property damage, harm to themselves and potentially humans(if they are scared & bite).
 This would potentially add more strain to our already overpopulated animal shelters if these dogs escaped and had to be picked up by the AC agent.
-As long as there is food/shelter/safe & sanitary conditions, there should not be Tethering a dog is not natural.
-1 am a dog-sitter and wrote a book on dogs.
+As long as there is food/shelter/safe & sanitary conditions, there should not be any other imposition by the county.
+LT. dog-sitter and wrote a book on dogs.
 Instead the dog should have training and be allowed freedom.
 Dog runs are more humane than tethering.
 It does not allow them to relieve themselves and leave the area.
 If anyone is to tether their animal, they should not be allowed to have an animal.
 Some dogs naturally will do ANYTHING to escape a fence or containment area.
 It is amazing what they can accomplish when they are determined to be free.
 Without tethering these animals, there is a great potential for them to escape causing property damage, harm to themselves and potentially humans(if they are scared & bite).
 This would potentially add more strain to our already overpopulated animal shelters if these dogs escaped and had to be picked up by the AC agent.
-As long as there is food/shelter/safe & sanitary conditions, there should not be any other imposition by the county. option to keep the animal safe from its self!
+As insure the safety of their pets.
+If you have a dog long as there is food/shelter/safe & sanitary conditions, there should not be any other imposition by the county.
 The laws that stand are inhumane.
 I have witnessed pointless suffering and it needs to stop.
-Many people profit from the cruelty inflicted on man's best friend.
-Tethering a dog is not natural.
-I am a dog-sitter and wrote a book on dogs.
-Instead the dog should have training and As a final word,tethering does not solve the be allowed freedom.
+Many people profit from the cruelty inflicted on man's best friend. dcg-sitter and wrote a book on dogs.
+Instead the dog should have training and As a final word,tethering does not solve the Instead the dog should have training and As a final word,tethering does not solve the be allowed freedom.
 Dog runs are more problem if a person/family cannot afford proper humane than tethering.
 It does not allow saftey for the dog, they should not be allowed to them to relieve themselves and leave the adopt one.
 A fine should be imposed.
-This area.
+This area. again is not humane.